Warehouse Robotics: Combining Locus Robotics With Logiwa Warehouse Automation

-Locus Robotics Price – Robotics as a Service (RaaS)
+Locus Robotics Price: Robotics as a Service (RaaS)

 One of the primary deterrents for many B2B and B2C businesses in adopting robots is the perceived cost of purchasing them.
 That’s why Locus created an affordable, subscription-based system for using their technology.

 Locus Robots as a Service (RaaS) is an intuitive subscription-based program that makes it easy to add powerful autonomous mobile robotics to your warehouse operation as demands change for your business.
-With Robots as a Service, you simply incorporate robots as part of your warehouse operations without taking on overwhelming financial commitments or stressors that come with deployment, integration, and on-going maintenance.

 With Locus RaaS, you delegate capital expenses you might have otherwise spent on automation to other operational and labor expenses.
 The minimal initial investment allows you to operate with a simple budget approval process.
-It’s flexible, and allows for robots to be used as temporary workers when demand is high and your bandwidth is low.
+It’s flexible and allows for robots to be used as temporary workers when demand is high and your bandwidth is low.

-The Real-Life Results of Robotics: MPR Logistics
+The Real-Life Results of Warehouse Robotics: MPR Logistics

 Want to see what happens when you combine AI-powered warehouse management with top-tier robotics technology?

-With Logiwa WMS at the center of their 3PL operations, Hot Shot Services continues to scale up their fulfillment operations while maintaining a 100% shipping success rate!
-And by putting Logiwa’s integration with Locus robots to work, they’re managing all this with a fraction of the staff of other traditional operations.
+With Logiwa WMS at the center of their 3PL operations, Hot Shot Services continues to scale up their fulfillment operations while maintaining a 100% shipping success rate.
+And by putting Logiwa’s integration with Locus robots to work, they’re managing all of this with a fraction of the staff of other traditional operations.

 See how transforming to a digitally-powered warehouse with Logiwa WMS has helped MPR Logistics transform technology into business success in the video below.

-Additional Warehouse Process Advantages With Robotics
+Additional Process Advantages With Warehouse Robotics

 The benefits of implementing robots into fulfillment operations speak for themselves, especially when it comes to taking on more orders or expanding your fulfillment network.
-But the truth is, the benefits go beyond the better order fulfillment and customer satisfaction.
-Studies have shown that the average savings secured by implementation of robots in the industrial workplace is a robust 17.71%!
+But the truth is, the benefits go beyond better order fulfillment and customer satisfaction.
+Studies have shown that the average savings secured by the implementation of robots in the industrial workplace is a robust 17.71%.

-Robots also help shift the physical burdens faced by employees by reducing the amount of miles they have to walk within your warehouse each day.
+Robots also help shift the physical burdens faced by employees by reducing the number of miles they have to walk within your warehouse each day.
 On average, each robot deployed can reduce the need for 2-3 warehouse staff.
 And in doing so, they also reduce the physical burdens placed on your staff, allowing them to focus on the tasks that require critical thinking to complete.